 Remember: There’s no right or wrong way to feel about your miscarriage.

 The same goes when you’re pregnant again after loss.

-For the majority of women, the odds of carrying a pregnancy to term and meeting your rainbow baby are in your favor.
+For the majority of people, the odds of carrying a pregnancy to term and meeting your rainbow baby are in your favor.
 No matter what happens, though, know you’re not alone.
 Reach out to friends and family for support when you need it.

-And if you do experience repeated losses — connect with your doctor.
+And if you do experience repeated losses, connect with your doctor.
 You may have an underlying health condition that needs treatment.